immalopez/immalopez.github.io/_posts/FIDU/2021-02-28-online-modules.md

 title: What I talk about when I talk about teaching
 modified:
 categories: FIDU
-excerpt: "Reflection about the content of online modules"
+excerpt: "Reflection on the content of the course's online modules"
 tags: []
 image:
   feature: